Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

-On today’s episode, I’m answering a question I get all the time: should you follow intermittent fasting or eat breakfast?
+On today’s episode of Live Lean TV, I’m answering a question I get all the time, what’s better: intermittent fasting or eating breakfast?

 Well to be clear, every one eats breakfast, or else you’d be dead.